lianqiw/maos/docs/40_results.md

 There is \c readbin.py in \c scripts folder for reading \c .bin or \c .fits files in python.
-Alternatively, it is also possible to call \c C routines in python, including \c readbin and \c writebin as \c read and \c write.
+Alternatively, it is also possible to call \c C routines in python, including \c read and \c write.
 To do so, first set an environment variable \c MAOS_AOLIB poing to the \c aolib.so file in the \c .bin folder in the compiling directory.
 Then import \c scripts/aoslib.py to your python.